Filthy home in Montour County leads to charges of child endangerment

 Lucy Mowery is allowed to stay in the home as she awaits her next court appearance.

-There's no word on where her teenage daughter is staying but neighbors say she is no longer at that house.
+There's no word on where her teenage daughter is staying, but neighbors say she is no longer at that house.